Pilates for Chronic Pain

 How it works

-Pilates exercises for chronic pain work by enhancing the muscular support system of the body to offload joints and reduce pain.
+Pilates exercises for chronic pain work by enhancing the primary muscular support system of the body, to offload the joints and important structures of the body, ultimately leading to a reduction of pain.
 Exercises begin with core activation before incorporating upper and lower limb movement to challenge the core and build muscle strength.

-Pilates is perfect for chronic pain sufferers because it increases muscle strength through low impact and controlled floor based exercises which can be adapted to suit you.
+Pilates is perfect for chronic pain sufferers because it increases muscle strength through low impact and controlled floor based exercises which can be adapted to suit your ability and needs.
 The variation of Pilates exercise keeps it an interesting and enjoyable way of managing or reducing your pain.
-It also works by helping the brain to concentrate on using the body as a whole and stops the brain from focusing on painful areas.
+Pilates also works by helping the brain to concentrate on using the body as a whole and stops the brain from focusing on painful areas.

 - Chronic back pain